ChiWang/DmpSW/DetectorCondition/Connector/Bgo/Readme.md

-##      Those files (*.map) will be used in DmpSoftware/RawDataConversion/Bgo/src/DmpRdcBgo.cc
+##      Those files (*.cnct) will be used in DmpSoftware/RawDataConversion/Bgo/src/DmpRdcBgo.cc

 ##      NOTE:
-        *   must named as Plane_i.cnct
+        *   must named as Layer_i.cnct
-        *   set the format as BgoConnectionMethod telled
+        *   set the format as BgoConnectionMethod stated

         -------------------------